ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 Every time you take Physical Damage, you gain 1 [Enmity] point.
 Every time you spend your own HP, you gain 2 [Enmity] points.

+### Status: Haimatinon

+Your Shield Points do not decay over time, including the status phase in which the duration of _Haimatinon_ would expire.

 ### Status: Hallowed Ground

 All attempts to cause damage to you have their Accuracy Class decreased by 1.